m4ttsch/omscs-notes-notes/operating-systems/introduction-to-operating-systems.md

 ---
-id: introduction-to-operating-systems
+id: operating-systems-introduction-to-operating-systems
 title: Introduction To Operating Systems
-sidebar_label: Introduction To Operating Systems
+course: operating-systems
+lecture: introduction-to-operating-systems
 ---

 ## What is an operating system?